LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 Proof.
 This follows directly from the definition of convolution. ◻

-One technical point is that to define the convolution of two objects it is required that they be defined globally.
+One technical point is that to define the convolution of two objects, they must be defined globally.
 For example if
 $U \subsetneq \mathbb{R}^d$, we can't convolve $f \in L^p(\mathbb{R}^d)$ with $g \in L\U 1(U)$ as the integral